Artificial Corner

 • Claude Basics: Learn Claude artifacts, projects, skills, and more

-• When to use Claude over ChatGPT: The four main reasons to choose Claude over ChatGPT
+• When to use Claude over ChatGPT: Why I switched from ChatGPT to Claude

-• Use cases: Browse practical examples across research, writing, coding, analysis, and everyday tasks
+• Use cases: Browse practical examples across research, writing, analysis, etc

 Week 13-14: Learn Gemini